becem-gharbi/becem-gharbi/README.md

 Hi there 👋

 My name is Becem and I'm from Tunisia.
 I'm an electromechanical engineer and a self-taught software developer.

+My goal here on GithHub is to help accelerate the development process

-My GitHub journey is about making the Nuxt experience even more simple.
-I specialize in developing Nuxt 3 modules and starters that provide ready to use solutions.
+- In web development, I specialize in developing Nuxt 3 modules for handling common tasks such as authentication.

-Beyond the world of web development, I'm passionate about IoT.
-I specialize in developing ESP32 based solutions and working on projects such as [ESP Admin](https://github.com/esp-admin) that accelerate the development process.
+- In IoT, I specialize in developing ESP32 based solutions such as [ESP Admin](https://github.com/esp-admin) for handling needed tasks such as OTA.

-In case You have any question, feel free to reach me out on [Linkedin](https://www.linkedin.com/in/becem-gharbi-142523195) and [Discord](https://discord.com/users/Becem#6401).
+In case you have any questions, feel free to reach me out on [Linkedin](https://www.linkedin.com/in/becem-gharbi-142523195) and [Discord](https://discord.com/users/Becem#6401).